AkanshGrover/ADB-File-Manager/README.md

 **Linux:**

  1. Download the compressed zip file from the [releases](https://github.com/AkanshGrover/ADB-File-Manager/releases) and unzip it.
- 2. Run `linux_installer.sh` once as root to install the app.
+ 2. Run `linux_installer.sh` once as user to install the app.
 After installation, just run the app and connect your USB debugging enabled Android device to the computer.